 Donations to Ravens Racing will benefit the team in several different areas.
 The bulk of donations will go towards material and component cost.
-This will allow the team to use high quality, lightweight materials and components which will drive and optimize the component design resulting in a car that is lighter, stronger, and faster around the track.
-Furthermore, donations will be used to allow the team to have more time and more impactful testing of the car prior to competition through the purchase of addition tires and sensors.
+This will allow the team to use modern, high quality, lightweight materials and components which will drive and optimize component design resulting in a car that is lighter, stronger, and faster around the track.
+Furthermore, donations will be used to allow the team to have more time and more impactful testing of the car prior to competition through the purchase of additional tires and sensors.
 This will result in a car that the team is more in tune with, has fewer flaws, and is in top running condition prior to competition.

-Donations received by the Ravens Racing have a significant impact across the entire team.
+Donations received by Ravens Racing have a significant impact across the entire team.
 Donations allow the team to make use of higher quality parts and materials.
 Donations will help reduce the financial limitations that the team experiences and will allow the team to continue to improve, and to remain competitive on the global stage.

 Ravens Racing is made of over 75 dedicated students who benefit from the project by learning skills that aren’t taught in the classroom.
 The money will allow the team to maximize the opportunities for members to practice their design and manufacturing skills.